bmalkus/ProtoTSNet/README.md

 # ProtoTSNet: Interpretable Multivariate Time Series Classification With Prototypical Parts

-This repository accompanies our paper describing ProtoTSNet, an interpretable approach for multivariate time series classification: *Interpretable Multivariate Time Series Classification With Prototypical Parts* (under review).
+This repository accompanies our paper describing ProtoTSNet titled *ProtoTSNet: Interpretable Multivariate Time Series Classification With Prototypical Parts*.

 It contains an implementation of ProtoTSNet, a new architecture for multivariate time series classification based on the prototypical parts approach of ProtoPNet.
 Some code fragments are adapted from the [ProtoPNet implementation](https://github.com/cfchen-duke/ProtoPNet).